RommelTJ/SoftwareDesignerMindset/01_MasteringTheTools/03_DataStructures/00_DataStructures.md

 # Data Structures

-* A dictionary maps keys to values.
-  * This is good for searching.
-  * Dictionaries in python are implemented as hash tables and correspond to a location in memory.
-  * Search times are done in constant time.
-  * Not ordered.
-Take more memory than lists.
 * Strings in python are surrounded by quotation marks.
   * String values are immutable, but their references can be reassigned.
   * You can access strings by index.